WMXZ-EU/MTP_t4/README.md

 ## Features
-Supports multiple storages (SDIO, multiple SPI disks, LittleFS_xxx disks)
+ - Supports multiple MTP-disks (SDIO, multiple SPI disks, LittleFS_xxx disks)

-copying files from Teensy to PC  and from PC to Teensy is working
+ - copying files from Teensy to PC  and from PC to Teensy is working

-disk I/O is buffered to get some speed-up overcoming uSD latency issues
+ - disk I/O is buffered to get some speed-up overcoming uSD latency issues

-both Serialemu and true Serial may be used- True Serial port is, however, showing up as Everything in Com port.
+ - both Serialemu and true Serial may be used- True Serial port is, however, showing up as Everything in Com port.
 This is a workaround to get Serial working.

-Tested on T4.1 up to 450 MHz CPU speed
+ - deletion of files
+ - recursive deletion of directories
+ - creation of directories
+ - moving files and directories within a MTP-disk

+## Limitations
+ - Maximal filename length is 256 but can be changed in Storage.h by changing the MAX_FILENAME_LEN definition
+ - within-MTP copy not implemented
+ - creation of files is not supported

 ## Reset of Session
 Modification of disk content (directories and Files) by Teensy is only be visible on PC when done before mounting the MTP device.
 To refresh disk content it is necessary to unmount and remount Teensy MTP device.
 On Windows this can be done by using device manager and disable and reanable Teensy (found under portable Device).
 On Linux this is done with standard muount/unmount commands.